pedrotreccani/capstone_ai_agents_intensive_fictional_library/README.md

-# Library Book Curation API
+# This is a fictional project created exclusively for analysis as part of my AI capstone project - Library Book Curation API

 A FastAPI-based library management system deployed on Google Cloud Platform (GCP) with Kubernetes (GKE), Cloud SQL, and OpenTelemetry integration.
 Built with a clean layered architecture for maintainability and scalability.